 - Fishing Information

 - Boating and Angler Access Programs

 Prince William Sound

 Halibut fishing generally continues to be good in July.
 When the weather cooperates, anglers can venture out to Hinchinbrook Entrance, Montague Strait, and the far side of Montague Island for the best halibut fishing.
 Small boat anglers can obtain decent catches closer to port, but with success rates are often lower.
 Out of Whittier, good catches can be made in Port Wells and out to Lone Island.
 Valdez anglers in small boats typically fish the northeast part of the Sound, including Jack Bay, Galena Bay, Port Fidalgo, Knowles Head, and Bligh Reef.
 Orca Bay and the north side of Hinchinbrook Island provide good fishing for Cordova anglers.
-The long-term average weight of halibut landed in Valdez in July is about 38 pounds, with about 10% of harvested fish exceeding 85 pounds.

 Also in July, red salmon (sockeye) move up the Copper and Bering Rivers in strong numbers, and start to spread into the tributaries off the Copper River Highway.
 The fly-fishing only area at the mouth of Eyak Lake is good spot to try in early to mid-July.
 Anglers also have success fishing from boats in Eyak River.
 Good sockeye catches are also reported from the western part of the Sound, and from Whittier.
 Anglers target the Coghill system, as well as Main Bay.